gl1tterbomb/gl1tterbomb/README.md

 Am an Artist, I draw on paper

-Spanish is my first language, and I was born in Puerto Rico
+Spanish is my mother tongue, and I was born in Puerto Rico

 AHDD/Autism